 |Stable resistivity over time||no||yes||yes|

-Results for optimised formulation based on OCSiAl data.
+Results for optimized formulation based on OCSiAl data.

 Key benefits of graphene nanotubes in vinyl-ester systems include: